-- It is the student's responsibility to remain verified and compliant for the duration of their course, continually checking InPlace, the Work Integrated Learning data management system, that records and compliance status are correct at all times. - Students may be requested to show evidence of verification and compliance documentation whilst they are on placement.
+- It is the student's responsibility to remain verified and compliant for the duration of their course, continually checking InPlace, the Work Integrated Learning data management system, that records and compliance status are correct at all times.
+Compliance is a subject requirement for PHS249.
+Students must have become compliant by June 30th of year one of their course.
+If not, the placement for the subject PHS249 cannot be attempted and a Fail grade will be awarded - Students may be requested to show evidence of verification and compliance documentation whilst they are on placement.
 Electronic copies that students, upload to InPlace to their 'My details' section enable storage and access.
 It is also recommended to take original documents to each placement. - If a student is unable to attend a clinical placement due to illness or misadventure the student should contact both the Clinical Supervisor and the Workplace Learning Team before the start of the placement.
-Send an email to both SAHESS-PHYSIO-WPL@csu.edu.au - Students are strongly advised to keep a duplicate of all clinical assessment forms and to complete log book entries for all placements completed during the course. - Prepare for your placement revise skills particularly documentation, gait assessment and respiratory assessment
+Send an email to both SAHESS-PHYSIO-WPL@csu.edu.au and FOSH-WPL@csu.edu.au - Students are strongly advised to keep a duplicate of all clinical assessment forms and to complete log book entries for all placements completed during the course. - Prepare for your placement revise skills particularly documentation, gait assessment and respiratory assessment